Indo-Pakistani war of 1971: India's involvement in the Bangladesh Liberation War

-India's official engagement with Pakistan

 Objective

-By the end of April 1971, Prime Minister Indira Gandhi had asked the Indian Army chief General Sam Manekshaw if he was ready to go to war with Pakistan.
+By the end of April 1971, Prime Minister Indira Gandhi had asked the Indian Chief of Army Staff Gen Sam Manekshaw if he was ready to go to war with Pakistan.
 According to Manekshaw's own personal account, he refused, citing the onset of monsoon season in East Pakistan and also the fact that the army tanks were being refitted.
 He offered his resignation, which Gandhi declined.
 He then said he could guarantee victory if she would allow him to prepare for the conflict on his terms, and set a date for it; Gandhi accepted his conditions.
 In reality, Gandhi was well aware of the difficulties of a hasty military action, but she needed to get the military's views to satisfy her hawkish colleagues and the public opinion, which were critical of India's restraint.

+By mid July, India had settled on a plan of attack.
+The ground in the East would be drier by mid November, which would make a rapid offensive easier.
+By early to mid December, the Himalayan passes would be closed by snow, limiting China's ability to intervene.

+The news media's mood in Pakistan had turned increasingly jingoistic and militaristic against East Pakistan and India when the Pakistani news media reported the complexity of the situation in the East, though the reactions from Pakistan's news media pundits were mixed.
+By the end of September 1971, a propaganda campaign, possibly orchestrated by elements within the government of Pakistan, resulted in stickers endorsing "Crush India" becoming a standard feature on the rear windows of vehicles in Rawalpindi, Islamabad and Lahore; this soon spread to the rest of West Pakistan.
+By October, other stickers proclaimed Hang the Traitor in an apparent reference to Sheikh Mujibur Rahman.

+From mid October to 20 November, the Indian army conducted multiple incursions into East Pakistani territory, generally withdrawing to India after completing their mission.
+From 21 November, however, Indian forces with Mukti Bahini support entered East Pakistan and remained there in preparation for a formal war that India expected to launch on 6 December.

-By November 1971, an Indian-Pakistani war seemed inevitable.
+An Indian-Pakistani war seemed inevitable.
 The Soviet Union reportedly warned Pakistan against the war, which they termed as "suicidal course for Pakistan's unity."
 Despite this warning, in November 1971, thousands of people led by conservative Pakistani politicians marched in Lahore and across Pakistan, calling for Pakistan to "crush India".
-India responded by starting a massive buildup of the Indian Army on the western borders; the army waited until December, when the drier ground in the East made for easier operations and the Himalayan passes were closed by snow, preventing any Chinese intervention.
 On 23 November, President Yahya Khan declared a national state of emergency and told the country to prepare for war.
+By the first week of December, the conservative print media outlets in the country had published jihad related materials to boost the recruitment in the military.